-4.12 PROFESSIONAL CONFERENCES
+4.12 PROFESSIONAL CONFERENCES & MEMBERSHIPS

 CRCPL will pay expenses for staff and Trustees to attend library conferences, workshops, and other professional meetings as funds allow and the Executive Director approves.
 These expenses may include mileage, registration fees, and meals that are an integral part of the conference or meeting.
 If the meeting spans more than one day, room expense may be paid.
 Opportunities to attend meetings shall be rotated among employees so that as many as possible may benefit from participation.